Key Takeaways

 Cost of damages beyond normal wear and tear

-Also, there is no legal limit on how much of these charges you can make.
-The only requirement is that they must be legitimate and reasonable.
+Also, there is no legal limit on how many of these charges you can make.
+The only requirement is that they must be legitimate, reasonable, and that you provide tenants with an itemized list.

-If the charges exceed the security deposit you’re holding, you can seek legal redress for the additional amounts.
+If the charges exceed the security deposit you’re holding, you can seek legal redress for the additional amounts of unpaid rent or other expenses.

 Normal Wear and Tear Vs. Rental Damage

-Normal wear and tear refers to the damage that occurs to a property due to normal, everyday use.
-Examples of this kind of damage include the following.
+Normal wear and tear refers to the damage that occurs to a property due to normal, everyday use during the lease period.
+Examples of normal wear and tear include the following.

 Faded paint due to age or sunlight exposure.